rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 Current Istio capabilities are poorly suited to support the first model as it lacks sufficient RBAC capabilities to support admin versus tenant operations.
 Additionally, having multiple tenants under one mesh is too insecure with the current mesh model.
+So option 1 won’t be further evaluated in this blog.

-The current Istio paradigm assumes a single mesh per Istio control plane.
+Regarding the 2nd option the current Istio paradigm assumes a single mesh per Istio control plane.
 The needed changes to support this mode are substantial and would also require RBAC changes to the Istio resources.
 Although some operators might want to provide Istio as PaaS and have resource sharing between tenants the benefits of sharing an Istio control plane across tenants is marginal compared to sharing a kubernetes cluster across tenants.

-This blog describes how to provide Option 3.
+Considering aforementioned challenges this blog will describe how to provide Option 3.
 Current Istio capabilities are well suited to providing option 3 as namespace based scoping is already widely supported in most Istio modules.
 Best practices for deploying multiple tenant applications per cluster require the use of a namespace.
 This blog will provide a recipe for deploying multiple tenants on a single Kubernetes cluster while providing a unique Istio control plane for each tenants use.

 ## Deployment details
 #### Multiple Istio control planes